fbpx

 Your business must have a strong and reliable technological defense in place.
 Keep all your hardware and software updated; this includes having the latest security software, software and applications, web browser, and operating system.

 Ensure they are all patched with the latest security updates as these are the best defenses against viruses, malware, and other online threats.
-Such patches need to be continuously executed in a timely manner.
+Such patches need to be continuously executed in a timely manner, for example through patch management software.

 You can also prevent malware and ransomware attacks by using endpoint protection solutions that are designed to protect your corporate devices from malware, malicious applications and investigate security incidents and alerts.